bcrowell/bcrowell.github.io/when_early_christianity/index.md

 [^gospels_authorship]: Re Luke and John, see the Wikipedia articles [Authorship of Luke–Acts](https://en.wikipedia.org/wiki/Authorship_of_Luke%E2%80%93Acts) and [Authorship of the Johannine works](https://en.wikipedia.org/wiki/Authorship_of_the_Johannine_works).

 [^jesus_literacy]: Many experts believe that Jesus was unable to read.
 Any opportunities to learn to read or write would have been extremely scarce, hence the disbelief expressed in Mark 6:2.
 The gospels say that Jesus did not have any formal opportunity to learn to read (John 7:15), and if this is true, then he could only have taught himself or learned informally from someone.
 (There were probably no institutions similar to our modern schools, and it's unclear whether Nazareth had a synagogue; if there was one, it probably didn't have a copy of the torah or other Hebrew scriptures.)
 From a straight reading of the gospels, we would get the impression that the adult Jesus had a deep knowledge of the scripture and was able to debate its fine points skillfully.
 But actually the passages in the gospels where he quotes scripture often show signs of being later layers added by Christian writers.

+[^mark_syria]: For a summary, see Rohrbaugh, 1993, "The Social Location of the Marcan Audience," https://sci-hub.se/https://doi.org/10.1177/014610799302300304

+[^veil_famous]: There is a variety of evidence that the temple veil was well known throughout the Roman empire, much like the Liberty Bell in North America today.
+After the Roman-Jewish war ended, such artifacts were brought to Rome and displayed by Flavius in a triumphal procession, including parade floats with simulated fires, and real prisoners being slaughtered in theatrical reenactments of battles.
+The clearest evidence we have that the veil itself was well known is that we can track how it was referred to over the years in writings intended for a variety of audiences.
+In Mark, which is carefully written to be understandable to gentile Romans among its audience, there is no explanation of what it is, even though other Jewish customs and concepts are explained in detail -- even very basic ones.
+Over the years, we see evidence that western audiences begin to forget what it is, so that writings such as the western witnesses of the Diatessaron need to explain it.
+Thus we can track very accurately how much ordinary people in the Roman empire knew about the veil and when they knew it.

+[^early_mark]: There is a variety of evidence to this effect, but the most telling is that Mark 8:38-9:1 prepares Jesus's followers for the coming of the Son of Man "in the glory of his father surrounded by the holy messengers/angels," during the lifetimes of his listeners.
+If that particular section of the text had not become ossified fairly early on, then it would certainly have been frames in a different way so that it would not sound so much like a failed prophecy.